Mekhala and Kanakhala: Iconography

-Mekhala and Kanakhala are depicted as nude or topless adolescent girls, clad only in gold ornaments and tiara-like headgear, with swords held above their heads or dancing with them.
+Mekhala and Kanakhala are depicted as nude or topless girls in puberty, clad only in gold ornaments and tiara-like headgear, with swords held above their heads or dancing with them.
 They may also be depicted in the act of decapitation.

 In combined portrayals, Mekhala is on the left, holding a skull-cup in her left hand and drawing a sword from her mouth with her right hand or simply holding a sword or a kartika knife.
 A skull-staff is supported in the crook of her left arm.
 Kanakhala holds her own severed head in her left hand and a sword or a kartika in her right.
 Kanakhala's head may be intact over her neck or she may be beheaded.
 In combined portrayals of the dancing sisters, Kanhapa may be depicted with one of sisters' heads by his side; the sisters may not be beheaded in the portrayal.
 In a painting, where Kanakala is depicted headless, three streams of blood gush from her neck.
 One stream of blood is drunk by Kanakhala's head in her hand; the others are collected in the skull-cups of Mekhala and Kanhapa.